-Gates Foundation commits $200 million to pay for medical supplies, contraception
+Gates Foundation commits $200 million to pay for medical supplies and contraception

 “My goal is they go back and take these things that we said in a very policy way and make it accessible to their followings and say, ‘Look, this matters.
 You should care about maternal health,’” she said.

-Humanitarian and singer Bono received a special award for his work advocating over many years for access to health care in developing countries and for the role he played in launching the U.S. President’s Emergency Plan for AIDS Relief, or PEPFAR.
+French Gates recognized former President Jimmy Carter and former First Lady Rosalynn Carter with a lifetime achievement award, pointing in part Carter’s long commitment to the elimination of guinea worm disease.
+Singer Bono also received a special award for his work advocating over many years for access to health care in developing countries and for the role he played in launching the U.S. President’s Emergency Plan for AIDS Relief, or PEPFAR.

 The program to combat HIV/AIDS was created by President George W. Bush and the U.S. Congress two decades ago and is credited with saving 25 million lives.
-The fate of the program, set to expire at the end of September, is uncertain because of a demand from Republican lawmakers to bar nongovernmental organizations that used any funding to provide or promote abortion services.
+The fate of the program, set to expire at the end of September, is uncertain because of a demand from Republican lawmakers to bar nongovernmental organizations that used any funding from providing or promoting abortion services.

 Bill Gates was absent from the award ceremony Tuesday because he had been invited to attend an event with President Joe Biden, French Gates said on stage.
 The two announced their divorce in 2021 but committed to continuing to work together at the foundation.